Nikhilcode01/Weather-App/README.md

 <b>* </b>If the location is not found or if there is an issue with fetching weather data from the API, the application displays an error message to the user, informing them of the problem.<br>
 <b>* </b>Error messages may include suggestions for the user to try again with a different location or to check their internet connection.<br>

+<h4>Conclusion:</h4>
+This weather application provides users with a simple yet effective way to retrieve current weather information for any location.
+By leveraging Vanilla JavaScript for the front-end and integrating with a weather API, the application delivers real-time weather updates in a user-friendly manner.
+With its responsive design and error-handling capabilities, it offers a seamless experience for users seeking weather information on the web.